Skip to main content

 times_went_idleNumber of times the visitor stopped interacting2

-Content Performance Understand which pages truly hold attention.
-High scroll percentage + high engaged time = compelling content that resonates with your audience.
+• Content Performance: High scroll percentage + high engaged time = compelling content that resonates.

 {